 Income Marketplace is a new, upcoming peer-to-peer platform with great ambitions.
 The platform want to provide highly-secured loans from emerging markets, and strives to make investor safety their trademark.
 We had a talk with CEO and Co-Founder Kimmo Rytkönen to learn more about their newly launched platform on GetIncome.com.
-In this interview, Kimmo will also share his views on the future of marketplace lending and how they strive to offer a institutional investor level security structure compared to the traditional Buyback Guarantee.
+In this interview, Kimmo will also share his views on the future of marketplace lending and how they strive to offer an institutional investor level security structure compared to the traditional Buyback Guarantee.
 You can find additional information in this in-depth Income Marketplace review.

 The Launch of Income Marketplace